comunica/Article-ISWC2018-Resource/content/related-work.md

 Subscribers can _subscribe_ to these categories which will cause them to receive these published messages, without requiring prior knowledge of the publishers.
 This pattern is useful for decoupling software components from each other, and only requiring prior knowledge of message categories.
+We use this pattern in Comunica for allowing different implementations of certain tasks to subscribe to task-specific buses.

 #### Actor Model